williamw520/jsoda/README.md

-The main factory is the <kbd>Jsoda</kbd> object, which has your AWS credentials defining the scope of the database operations, i.e. the operations initiated from the Jsoda object can access only the databases managed under the AWS credentials.  <kbd>Jsoda</kbd> is the main entry to access the other Jsoda API objects, <kbd>Dao</kbd> and <kbd>Query</kbd>.
-<kbd>Jsoda</kbd> also maintains the in-memory registration of the model
-classes.
-Multiple <kbd>Jsoda</kbd> can be defined in an app JVM.
+The main factory is the <kbd>Jsoda</kbd> object, which has your AWS credentials defining the scope of the database operations, i.e. the operations initiated from the Jsoda object can access only the databases managed under those AWS credentials.  <kbd>Jsoda</kbd> is the main entry to access the other Jsoda API objects.
+It also maintains the registration of model classes.
+Multiple Jsoda objects can be created in one JVM.
 Each with its own AWS credentials and registry of model classes.

+<kbd>Jsoda</kbd> is thread-safe and can be shared globally.
+One usage
+pattern is to create one Jsoda object in your app-wide singleton object and use it for the whole app.

-A <kbd>Dao</kbd> object is the model class specific API object for doing get/put/delete operations on individual model objects.  <kbd>Dao</kbd> only accepts and returns the specific model objects, reducing the chance of operating on the wrong types of model objects.
+A <kbd>Dao</kbd> object is a model class specific API object for doing get/put/delete operations on individual model objects.  <kbd>Dao</kbd> only accepts and returns the specific model type objects, reducing the chance of operating on the wrong types of model objects.
 To get a <kbd>Dao</kbd> for a model class, make the following call.

     Dao<Sample1> dao1 = jsoda.dao(Sample1.class);

+<kbd>Dao</kbd> is thread-safe.
+The usual usage pattern is to get the model
+specific Dao object from the Jsoda object.

-The <kbd>Query</kbd> object is the model class specific API object for doing querying operations on sets of model objects.
-To query a model class, create a model specific <kbd>Query</kbd> object from Jsoda.
+A <kbd>Query</kbd> object is a model class specific API object for doing querying operations on sets of model objects.
+To query a model class, create a model specific Query object from Jsoda.

     Query<Sample1> query1 = jsoda.query(Sample1.class);

 <kbd>Query</kbd> supports DSL-style methods for constructing query.
 The
 methods can be chained together for brevity.

+<kbd>Query</kbd> is *not* thread-safe.
+It maintains querying state.
+Multiple threads using the same Query object might cause unintended conflicts.
+The usage pattern is to create a new Query object from Jsoda every time you need to query the model table.

 ### Modeling Data Classes with Jsoda